Instructional Continuity: Captioning for Live and Recorded Lectures

 Closed Captioning for Asynchronous (Recorded) Presentations

 Instructors can record lectures and screencasts with Screencast-O-Matic, Camtasia, or Zoom.
 We recommend Screencast-O-Matic due to its ease of use and editing features.
 Videos can be hosted on these sites, or in YouTube, Vimeo, or Microsoft Stream.
 All of the above options include settings for generating automatic captions for recordings, that can be edited to correct inaccuracies and add punctuation.
-You can then link or embed your video in Canvas or PolyLearn.
+You can then link or embed your video in Canvas.
 Find options below.

 - See also: Instructional Continuity: ZOOM